wavefrontHQ/logstash-output-wavefront/README.md

 ```

 # Log Data Format
-Wavefront output plugin for Logstash can only process the log data as metric which is in below format
+The Wavefront output plugin for Logstash can process only events that have the following format:
 ```
 {
    "bytes" => {